Call of Duty: Black Ops 7 – Everything we know so far about the upcoming shooter

 Before we dive any deeper into Black Ops 7's story and setting, here's a rundown of the chronological order of the Black Ops sub-franchise: World at War (yes, it's connected to the series), 1, Cold War, 6, 2, 7, 4, and 3.
 Two important notes: If you want to avoid a bunch of spoilers, it's recommended to play 2 before 6 due to its late 1980s flashbacks, which have an impact on what comes after.
 Second, Black Ops 4 is skippable as it's the franchise's only multiplayer-only installment... and just isn't good overall.

 With that whole mess out of the way, let's go back to Black Ops 7.
-Yes, it's set in 2035, and the world is "on the brink of chaos" yet again.
+Yes, it's set in the future, and the world is "on the brink of chaos" yet again.
 At this point, it's important to bring up that Black Ops 2 offered several endings depending on a couple of player choices and whether the optional Strike Force missions were completed or not before reaching the end of the campaign.

 We've yet to receive confirmation on which ending has been chosen as 'canon' to shape the state of the world and the main characters when Black Ops 7's story begins, but the twisted bad guy Raul Menendez is back somehow.
 Many will instantly say he's not dead, but the Black Ops series is known for loopy twists and a focus on psychological warfare, so he could be back but not alive (think of The Joker's presence in Batman: Arkham Knight).
 Is he alive, dead but living rent-free in David Mason's head, or just part of an advanced AI system?
 All the options make sense in the Black Ops universe, so we're not ruling anything out.

-Little else is known about the actual plot of the campaign, although the teaser trailer provides some clues: peace has been restored (or is in the process of being restored) thanks to an organization called The Guild.
+The teaser trailer also provides some clues: peace has been restored (or is in the process of being restored) thanks to an organization called The Guild.
 During the events of Black Ops 6, this group is involved in weapon trafficking and smuggling.
 40 years later, it's evolved into a seemingly huge global weapons manufacturer led by CEO Emma Kagan.
 They're offering to protect the world from itself thanks to all sorts of automated weapons, drones, and robots.

 Needless to say, David Mason and his team will have a hard time believing The Guild, and Raul Menendez might be key to uncovering a new conspiracy.